 Our motto has always been: start with the process.
 Business process analysis and the insight you uncover from it should be the driving force behind any investment in systems within your business.
 Without knowing the destination and how will you know if you get there?.
 You need a clear picture of where you are heading in order to a) select the right piece of software for the job and b) implement it in the way you need to drive your processes.
 This is particularly important when it comes to ERP, which sits across the whole business in many cases, and touches a vast range of business processes.

-That being said, how do you approach a business process analysis/review?
-What are the steps you need to take in order to conduct a thorough one, and get the answers you need to embark on your next software implementation or simply to make your processes more efficient?
+That being said, how do you approach business process analysis?
+What are the steps you need to take in order to conduct a business process review, and get the answers you need to embark on your next software implementation or simply to make your processes more efficient?
 How do you ensure you get the output and detail you need to make the decisions which will push your business forward?

 Here is a brief – but hopefully useful – overview of what a good business analysis process should look like.

 Step 1: What is it?